melikhovyy/Course03Assignment/README.md

 # Assignemnet for Coursera course: "Getting and Cleaning Data" Week 4
-This repo contains two scripts:
+This repo contains two scripts and a CodeBook:

 **downloadAndUnzipDataset.R**
 This script is used to download and unzip the file containing the dataset.
 Both the archive and the unziped data are stored in the **./data** folder.